moj-analytical-services/rpackage_training/README.md

 Guidance to create a new github repository is at https://moj-analytical-services.github.io/platform_user_guidance/github.html#step-1---create-a-new-project-repo-in-the-moj-analytical-services-github-page

 Exercise 2: Follow the guidance to create a new github repository, giving it the same name as you've decided to call your package (in my case 'egaidanrap') and a suitable description (in my case 'Aidan's RAP training exercise').

+# 4. Load into R as a project

+Guidance to make a copy of the project in R Studio is at  https://moj-analytical-services.github.io/platform_user_guidance/github.html#step-1-navigate-to-your-platform-r-studio-and-make-a-copy-of-the-github-project-in-your-r-studio

+Exercise 3: Follow the guidance load into R as a project.